-In relation to sexting, also known as youth produced sexual imagery, this school will where necessary consult with guidance produced by The UK Council for Child Internet Safety (UKCCIS) Education Group Sexting in Schools and Colleges and DfE guidance Searching, screening and confiscation.
+In relation to sexting, also known as youth produced sexual imagery, this school will where necessary consult with guidance produced by and DfE guidance Searching, screening and confiscation.
 The DSL (or deputy) will take the lead on these issues.

 We will also make pupils and parents aware of the dedicated NSPCC helpline number 0800 136 663.
 This helpline is to support potential victims of sexual harassment and abuse.
 Run by the NSPCC it aims to provide advice and support to both children and adults who are victims of abuse in school.
 It will also include how to contact the police to report crimes.
 The advice line is also available to support professionals and parents.